 Recent theses have addressed a broad range of topics:

-- Sarah Brucia Breitenfeld, "The Race of Women: Sex, Citizenship, and Obedience on Pericles' Parthenon" (in progress, spring 2015)
+- Sarah Brucia Breitenfeld, "The Race of Women: Sex, Citizenship, and Obedience on Pericles' Parthenon"

 - Shannon DuBois, "Achilles and the Feminine: Redefining Homer's Hyper-masculine Hero"